mikicz/ucl-photonics-oss-talks/oss.md

 ## Issues with requirements.txt

 - Ok, but what version of `pandas`?
-  - Versions of libraries can have significant differences between versions?
+  - Versions of libraries can have significant differences between versions
   - Even `pandas<2` or `pandas>2` can eventually break
 - What about the dependencies of `pandas`?
   - A dependency of `pandas` can break `pandas` itself